-The Ethics Law prohibits certain former public officers and employees, for a 1year "cooling-off" period after the termination of their public service or employment, from soliciting or accepting private employment from any entities regulated or awarded certain contracts by the agencies that employed the former public officers and employees.
+The Ethics Law prohibits certain former public officers and employees, for a 1- year "cooling-off" period after the termination of their public service or employment, from soliciting or accepting private employment from any entities regulated or awarded certain contracts by the agencies that employed the former public officers and employees.
 However, the Ethics Law also allows the Commission to grant relief from the strict application of the prohibition in specified circumstances.
-(NRS 281A.550) Section 38 of this bill clarifies that certain current public officers and employees are subject to a similar "cooling-off" period during their public service or employment and cannot solicit or accept private employment from such entities under similar circumstances.
-Section 38 also provides that the "cooling-off" period applies when current and former public officers and employees are or were involved in the implementation, management or administration of certain contracts awarded by their employing agencies.
+(NRS 281A.550) Section 38 of this bill provides that certain current and former public officers and management-level public employees are subject to the "cooling-off" period both during and after their public service or employment and cannot solicit or accept private employment from such entities under similar circumstances.
+Section 38 also provides that the "cooling-off" period applies when certain current and former public officers and employees are or were materially involved in the implementation, management or administration of certain contracts awarded by their employing agencies.

 The Ethics Law requires public officers to execute and timely file with the Commission written acknowledgments that they have received, read and understand the statutory ethical standards and that they have a responsibility to become familiar with any amendments to those standards.
-(NRS 281A.500) Sections 12 and 36 of this bill allow the Commission to seek and recover civil penalties when public officers fail to file the acknowledgments or fail to file them in a timely manner.
-However, under section 66 of this bill, the Commission cannot seek and recover civil penalties for any overdue or late-filed acknowledgments if the last day for timely filing the acknowledgments with the Commission occurs before January 1, 2020.
-The civil penalties authorized by sections 12 and 36 are modeled on the civil penalties that the Secretary of State may recover from public officers when they fail to file financial disclosure statements or fail to file them in a timely manner.
-(NRS 281.581)
+(NRS 281A.500) Section 11.5 of this bill requires the appropriate appointing authorities and administrative officials at the state and local level to: (1) compile a list of the public officers within their purview who must file the written acknowledgment of the statutory ethical standards; and (2) submit the list annually to the Commission.
+Under existing law, these same appointing authorities and administrative officials must compile and submit a similar list annually to the Secretary of State concerning public officers who must file financial disclosure statements with the Secretary of State.
+(NRS 281.574)

 The Ethics Law contains existing provisions which govern the proceedings concerning requests for advisory opinions and ethics complaints and the issuance of opinions and the imposition of remedies and penalties by the Commission.
-(NRS 281A.665-281A.790) Sections 3, 4, 13, 14, 16, 17, 19-22, 28 and 39-62 of this bill make various changes to these existing provisions.
+(NRS 281A.665-281A.790) Sections 3, 4, 16, 17, 19-22, 28 and 39-62 of this bill make various changes to these existing provisions.

 Under the Ethics Law, the Commission issues opinions interpreting the statutory ethical standards and applying those standards to a given set of facts and circumstances.
 (NRS 281A.680, 281A.710) The Ethics Law also directs the Legislative Counsel to prepare annotations of the Commission's published opinions for inclusion in NRS.
 (NRS 281A.290) Under existing legal principles governing administrative procedure, the published opinions of an administrative agency constitute administrative precedents with persuasive value.
-(Sears, Roebuck & Co. v.
+(Sears, Rocbuck & Co. v.
 All States Life Ins.
 Co., 246 F.2d 161, 169 (5th Cir.
-1957); E. H. Schopler, Annotation, Applicability of Stare Decisis Doctrine to Decisions of Administrative

-Agencies, 79 A.L.R.2d 1126 §§ 4-7 (1961 & Westlaw 2019); 2 Am.
+1957); E. H. Schopler, Annotation, Applicability of Stare Decisis Doctrine to Decisions of Administrative Agencies, 79 A.L.R.2d 1126 §§ 4-7 (1961 & Westlaw 2019); 2 Am.
 Jur.
-2d Administrative Law § 360 (Westlaw 2019))
+2d.
+Administrative Law § 360 (Westlaw 2019))